#GivetoGain

 Our Library

-Women Influencing Louisville (WIL) invites you to join us as we explore how to ACCELERATE ACTION to empower women!
+Women Influencing Louisville (WIL) invites you to join us as we explore how to GIVE TO GAIN to empower women!
 Check out our curated virtual library of books, videos, and more to explore how we can foster a deeper understanding of Inclusion.

-Read / Watch / Listen and ACCELERATE ACTION with us.
+Read / Watch / Listen and GIVE TO GAIN with us.

 “Delusions of Gender: How our Minds, Society, and Neurosexism Create Difference”